newaperio/bamboo-viability/README.md

 ### The solution

 NewAperio will store user decisions as part of the Bamboo application.
 When a complete set of decisions has been recorded, Bamboo will send a webhook event to CGA with information about how to retrieve the records.
-This decouples Bamboo's implementation from the CGA app, leaving the CGA team to design their solution without restrictions.
+This decouples Bamboo’s implementation from the CGA app, leaving the CGA team to design their solution without restrictions.

 ### Participant accounts